atantos/TextAssociations.jl/docs/src/index.md

 ### Single Document Analysis

-In the code cell below, contingency tables are created for the word "innovation" within the string `text_sample`, including all its collocates that occur within a 5-word context window and appear at least once.
-Subsequently, `PMI` (Pointwise Mutual Information) scores are computed for all collocates, and the top five collocates along with their scores are displayed in a `DataFrame`.
+In the code cell below, contingency tables are created for the word "innovation" within the `text_sample`.
+These tables record all words that occur within a 5-word window around innovation and appear at least once.
+Based on these counts, `PMI` (Pointwise Mutual Information) scores are computed to measure the strength of association between innovation and each of its collocates.
+The top five collocates with the highest PMI scores are then displayed in a `DataFrame`.

 ```@example basic
 using TextAssociations
-using TextAnalysis: text
 using DataFrames

 text_sample =  """